 So when you’re ready to lace up your boots, these are the best hikes in New Zealand.
 Be warned though, hiking here may ruin you for hiking anywhere else in the world.

 You don’t have to venture far from Auckland, the country’s biggest city, to explore some of the best New Zealand hiking trails.

 How does discovering a geological wonder sound?
 The historical significance of the Ruakuri Caves and their ties to Maori culture will present the chance for an educational experience while gazing at crystalline cave details, rock formations, and impressive stalactites.

-You may even spot some of the famous glow worm residents while walking through the mysterious cave world.
+You may even spot some of the famous glow worm residents while walking through one of the best caves in the world.

 A mix of coast and forest, Waiheke Island is an ideal place to set off on a walking track and absorb the beautiful surroundings of the North Island of New Zealand.
 Situated just outside of Auckland in the Hauraki Gulf, the island is accessible by ferry and filled with family-friendly trails as well as other activities like vineyards, beaches, and zip-lining.

 Read: Best Beaches in Auckland

 You can go hiking in the Onetangi Reserve, which offers several trails as well as great bird watching.
 Whakanewha Regional Park is the perfect balance of woodland and beach with trails that you can complete in just a couple of hours or less.

 For a quick beach hike, walk on the sands at low tide from Oneroa Beach to Little Oneroa Beach where you can access a track to Fisherman’s Rock and get a solid lookout reward.